 Flushing toxins out of your body sounds like a great idea.
 Who doesn’t want to rid their body of pollutants and contaminants?
-Today, many people are turning to “master cleanses” to help detox the body.
+Today, many people are turning to “master cleanses” to help detox their bodies.

-One of the most popular methods is to fast over the course of several days while drinking nothing but a lemon-water concoction.
+One of the most popular methods is to fast for several days while drinking nothing but a lemon-water concoction.
 The belief is that the combination will “cleanse” the body’s organs and internal systems.

-There’s no question that water’s an important part of a healthy diet.
+There’s no question that water is an important part of a healthy diet.

 But do you really need to drink lemon water and stop eating for several days for your body to detoxify?